Skip to main content

 When we eat fat, it is digested and absorbed in our gastrointestinal tract.
 Some fat is not absorbed and excreted.

-Fat is one of the three macronutrients of human food, along with carbohydrates and proteins.
+Fat, along with carbohydrates and proteins, is one of the three macronutrients of human food.

-Fat is a very good source of energy and essential for cell formation and vitamin absorption.
+Fat is an excellent energy source and essential for cell formation and vitamin absorption.
 It is vital for good health.
-However, an excess of fat is hazardous for our health.
+However, an excess of fat is hazardous to our health.

-Let us delve into the fate of fat in our body.
+Let us delve into the fate of fat in our bodies.

 Digestion of fat: